Florida Parenting Class Frequently Asked Questions

 How long is the Florida parenting class?

-The Florida parenting class is a minimum of 4 hours long.
-The State of Florida requires that divorcing parents with minor children complete a Department of Children and Families (DCF) approved Florida Parent Education and Family Stabilization Course which must be a minimum of 4 hours.
+The Florida Kids Matter Florida parenting class is 4 hours long, which is the minimum requirement set forth by The State of Florida.
+Divorcing parents with minor children must complete a Department of Children and Families (DCF) approved Florida Parent Education and Family Stabilization Course which must be a minimum of 4 hours.
+This course meets that requirement.

 Do I have to complete the parenting course in one sitting?

-No, you can complete the parenting course at your own pace.
+No, our parenting course allows you to complete it at your own pace.
 You will save your progress at the end of each chapter.
 Keep in mind, in the State of Florida, the petitioner has just 45 days from the date of filing to complete the Florida Parent Education and Family Stabilization Course.
 The Respondent must complete the course within 45 days from the date they are served.

 Can you fail the Florida parenting class?

-No, you cannot fail the Florida parenting class.
-The Florida Parent Education and Family Stabilization Course is a no-fail course.
+No, our Florida Parent Education and Family Stabilization Course is a no-fail course.
 At the end of each chapter is a 10 question review and then a final exam after all chapters have been completed.
 You are able to re-take the test as many times as necessary with No Penalty until you pass with a score of 70% or higher.
 Our goal is to educate you, not penalize you.

 How will I receive my certificate of completion?